GoogleCloudPlatform/appengine-ruby/README.md

 App Engine applications to perform on-demand tasks in the App Engine environment.
 This may be used for safe running of ops and maintenance tasks, such as database migrations, that access production cloud resources.
-For example, a production database migration in a Rails app could be run using:
+For example, you could run a production database migration in a Rails app using:

-    bundle exec rake appengine:exec:db:migrate
+    bundle exec rake appengine:exec -- bundle exec rake db:migrate

-The migration would be run in VMs provided by Google Cloud, using a privileged service account that will have access to the production cloud resources, such as Cloud SQL instances, used by the application.
+The migration would be run in VMs provided by Google Cloud.
+It uses a privileged service account that will have access to the production cloud resources, such as Cloud SQL instances, used by the application.
 This mechanism is often much easier and safer than running the task on a local workstation and granting that workstation direct access to those Cloud SQL instances.

 See {AppEngine::Exec} for more information on App Engine remote execution.